frictionlessdata/website/site/standards/README.md

 ## Standards Toolkit

-At the core of Frictionless is a set of patterns for describing data including Data Package (for datasets), Data Resource (for files) and Table Schema (for tables).
-There are others for specific use cases.
+At the core of Frictionless is a set of patterns for describing data including Data Package (for datasets), Data Resource (for files), Table Schema (for tables), and also domain-specific extensions.

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">